MPC-SoK/frameworks/motion/README.md

 It currently implements three MPC protocols for two or more parties: arithmetic and Boolean GMW as well as the BMR protocol, which is the multi-party version of the constant-round Yao's garbled circuit protocol.
 All three protocols provide security against all but one passively corrupted parties, i.e., parties are supposed to follow the protocol but try to learn additional information from what they observe in the protocol.
-MOTION allows to convert between all three protocols and provides both high-level interfaces such as secure integers as well as low-level APIs for oblivious transfer and fine-grained control over MOTION's internal mechanisms.
+MOTION allows to freely switch between all three protocols and provides both high-level interfaces such as secure integers as well as low-level APIs for oblivious transfer and fine-grained control over MOTION's internal mechanisms.
 Two design aspects, asynchronous circuit evaluation and serialized communication, enable very flexible use of protocols and primitives, e.g., it is possible to use multiple different flavors of oblivious transfer and various MPC protocols all in parallel, which will wait for particular events to happen,